HangfireIO/Hangfire.io/pro/index.md

     <img src="/img/storage-compare.png" alt="Background Jobs Throughput" width="222">
 </a>

-Hangfire Pro comes with `Hangfire.Redis` package that uses [Redis](http://redis.io/) server to persist background jobs and other data.
+Hangfire Pro comes with `Hangfire.Pro.Redis` package that uses [Redis](http://redis.io/) server to persist background jobs and other data.

-Redis is famous for its outstanding [performance](http://redis.io/topics/benchmarks) and here are the results of relative comparison between Hangfire.SqlServer and Hangfire.Redis storages.
+Redis is well known for its outstanding [performance](http://redis.io/topics/benchmarks) and here are the results of relative comparison between Hangfire.SqlServer and Hangfire.Redis storages.

-#### What's new in Pro

-* [ServiceStack](https://servicestack.net/) packages are merged and internalized, so you can use either v3 or v4 versions of ServiceStack framework in your project.
-* Prefix for Redis keys is now configurable, you can now use the same database for different environments, e.g. staging and production.

 <div class="clearfix"></div>